prettyleaf/marz-reverse-proxy/README.md

 7. Configuring UFW (Uncomplicated Firewall) for access control.
 8. Configuring SSH, to provide the minimum required security.
 9. Disabling IPv6 to prevent possible vulnerabilities.
-10. Encrypting DNS queries using systemd-resolved or AdGuard Home (Temporarily removed).
+10. Encrypting DNS queries using systemd-resolved (Dot) or AdGuard Home (DoH-Dot).
 11. Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.

 -----